apache/metron/metron-deployment/development/centos6/README.md

     env ANSIBLE_ARGS='--extra-vars "SKIP_RPMLINT=1"' vagrant up
     ```

+### Deployment debugging

+1. To enable more verbose logging of ansible actions during the deployment, use
+    ```
+    env ANSIBLE_ARGS=' -vvvv' vagrant up
+    ```
+    As this can produce large amounts of logging, it is best to redirect output to a file for later analysis.

 ### Explore Metron

 Navigate to the following resources to explore your newly minted Apache Metron environment.